twolodzko/tymwol.github.io/bash.md

 Where the patterns [can be either](https://www.thegeekstuff.com/2010/07/bash-case-statement/) exact values that are matched, or wildcards and patterns.
 Moreover, different patterns can be combined using `|`.
-Additionally, there ia [a cool trick](https://unix.stackexchange.com/a/75356/91505), that you can use `;&` as a delimiter to call all the cases following the matched pattern, or `;;&` to be able to match multiple patterns.
+Additionally, there is [a cool trick](https://unix.stackexchange.com/a/75356/91505), that you can use `;&` as a delimiter to call all the cases following the matched pattern, or `;;&` to be able to match multiple patterns.

 ## `for` and `while` loops

-The `for` loop can either be used to iterate over explicitely listed elements
+The `for` loop can either be used to iterate over explicitly listed elements

 ```shell
 $ for name in "one" "two" "three"; do